Masters of the Mint: Famous US Coin Designers & Their Works

 How to Design a Coin?
 Process Explained

 Design is always about a combination of art, history, and the latest technologies, too.
-So as to try on the role of a coin designer, let us quickly explore what they need to do in order to create a coin.
+So as to try on the role of the numismatic creator, let us quickly explore what they need to do in order to create a coin.

 1. Concept Development